-This is a guest post from a generous reader who responded to my request for “reader driven” Monday Missions.
+This is a guest post from a generous reader (now turned KS contributor!) who responded to my request for “reader driven” Monday Missions.
 I enjoyed reading her ideas on using food as a blessing, which inspired yesterday’s actual Monday Mission, and I hope you are challenged and inspired, too. -Katie

 It all started as a conversation around the garbage can on trash day.